toyv0/wayval-ui/README.md

 get some test matic here: https://faucet.polygon.technology/

 Try it out!
 Mint a wave to a wallet and recover it.
 You will get prompts to checkout the transactions as they complete on polygonscan.

+Any questions?
+Feel free to reach out to me on twitter @_toyvo.